 It seems daunting to bring up your parent going to Alcohol Rehab in MA.
 But, this is the best way to get your dad the help he needs.

 If you fear an angry outburst, bring a trusted family friend.
-But make sure to let your dad know that you think he has a problem with alcohol.
+But make sure to let your father know that you think he has a problem with alcohol.
 Tell him how it affects you as well.
+Alcohol and drug treatment for Dad is available.

 Men’s Rehab Program vs Women’s Rehab Program